 We work with the Education branch to offer the on-line course “Choosing to Live Sustainably”, developed by the Northwest Earth Institute.
 This is highly interactive and creates new information from the participants that often have additional expertise that adds to our knowledge base.

-The Regenerative, Sustainable Living (RSL) group meets on the first Thursday of every month for our online meeting.
+The Regenerative, Sustainable Living (RSL) group meets on the second Thursday of every month for our online meeting.
 Each monthly meeting will include a presentation that will provide us more depth about the given topic so that we can make smart decisions about what subsequent actions to take.

 Building on the Choices for Sustainable Living workshop, topics to be explored include food, water, energy, transportation, housing, consumption, sharing economy, and building vibrant communities.